Kristine Aono, Lead Teaching Artist

 Kristine is a sculptor and installation artist whose artwork explores themes of history, gender, race, and her Japanese-American heritage.
-She has had solo shows at the National Museum of Women in the Arts (Washington, DC) and the Japanese American National Museum (Los Angeles) as well as exhibiting at the Long Beach Museum of Art (CA), the Mary and Leigh Block Museum of Art (Evanston, IL), the National Academy of Design (New York City), and many other venues.
+She has had solo shows at the National Museum of Women in the Arts (Washington, DC) and the Japanese American National Museum (Los Angeles) as well as exhibiting at the Long Beach Museum of Art (CA), the Mary and Leigh Block Museum of Art (Evanston, IL), the National Academy of Design (New York City).
 Kristine has a BFA from Washington University in St. Louis.
 She has received a MacDowell Colony Fellowship and grants from organizations such as the National Endowment for the Arts (Visual Artist/Public Project Grant) and the Maryland State Arts Council.
 Kristine has taught classes and workshops for all ages.
 She created and taught a mentorship program called ArtPartners for seven years before joining AOB.

 Carien was born in Pretoria, South Africa and in December 2002 relocated to the USA.
 She holds a BA in Criminology & Psychology as well as a BA (Fine Arts).
 Her award winning work, widely exhibited in her native South Africa and in the USA, deals with the feminine principle, social and environmental issues and her experiences as a woman.
 She also creates mixed- media mosaic public art and as artist-in-residence she works with community groups, schools and non-profit organizations to create public art in their communities.
 She teaches a variety of workshops and classes to all ages both locally and internationally.